SimonFair/unraid.usbip-gui/source/README.md

 **USBIP Gui**

-This plugin uses USBIP to show devices available.
+This plugin provides a GUI front end to USBIP commands.